What Happens If You Don’t Drink Enough Water: How Dehydration Sets In

 If you’re looking for ways to increase your water intake, an oral rehydration solution like DripDrop ORS is a great choice.

 Medical-grade DripDrop ORS allows you remedy mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
 Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
 Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.

 For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great tasting remedy.
 With convenient packaging that allows you to have DripDrop ORS when you need it, where you need it.
-Get started with a trial or our most popular multi-flavor pouch for dehydration relief fast.
-Or, if you're ready to make a purchase, and you're a first time buyer, enjoy 15% off your order with code: FIRST15.
+Get started with our most popular multi-flavor pouch for dehydration relief fast.